×

 Show less

-The benchmark tests that I performed revealed that the ThinkPad T14s excels in multitasking, making it ideal for busy professionals.
+Performance tests revealed that the ThinkPad T14s excels in multitasking, making it ideal for busy professionals.
 It's worth mentioning that the laptop can last 12 hours on a single charge, and its battery has fast-charging capabilities.
 Additionally, the ThinkPad T14s supports Wi-Fi 7, allowing users to enjoy faster, more secure connections.
 This standard helps future-proof the machine as it becomes more widely adopted.

 Review: Lenovo ThinkPad T14s Gen 6